Violence against men: Police killings

-In the United States, police killings are one of the leading causes of death for young men.
+In the United States, police killings have disproportionally targeted young men.
 The likelihood of dying as a result of police use of force is 1 in 2,000 men and 1 in 33,000 women.
 Studies using recent data have found that Black, Hispanic, and Native American/Alaskan individuals are disproportionately stopped by police and killed in encounters.
-These inequalities in turn show higher rates of death by police for people of color, particularly black men having 1 in 1,000 chance of being killed by police use of force.
+These inequalities in turn show higher rates of death by police for people of color, particularly black men having a 1 in 1,000 chance of being killed by police use of force.

 Data from Australia, the European Union, and the United Kingdom also demonstrates that death while in police custody is more frequent among men.

+By country

+India

+A study of men in the rural area of Haryana, India found that 52.4% of men in this area experienced some form of gender-based violence.

+Nigeria

+In Nigeria, domestic violence against men is often overlooked and carries a cultural stigma.
+Adetutu Aragbuwa's research into online comments on Nigerian news articles shows mixed views: while some justify violence against men as self-defense by women, others outright condemn all forms of violence.

+Sudan

+In the context of the Darfur genocide, gender-based violence was not only prevalent against women but also systematically used against men and boys as a tool of war and genocide.
+This gender-based violence included acts that emasculated victims, such as sexual violence, humiliation, genital harm, and killings based on sex.
+These acts were deeply gendered, reflecting and reinforcing hegemonic gender norms within Sudanese society.